Racial Code words in American “Dog-Whistle Politics”: Decrypting Racial Codes

-TIP: Dog whistle politics = a reference to the fact that only dogs can hear a high pitched dog whistle.
-The idea being, that while one can’t say “N****” at a right-leaning political rally anymore, they can say things like “cut taxes”, “forced segragation”, “welfare”, “thugs”, “looters”, and things like that to “say it without saying it”.
-Here, i’ll let Lee Atwater (deceased former American political consultant and strategist to the Republican Party, adviser to U.S. Presidents Ronald Reagan and George H. W. Bush, and ex-chairman of the Republican National Committee) explain.
+TIP: Dog-whistle politics is a reference to the fact that only dogs can hear a high-pitched dog whistle.
+It is socially unacceptable to say “N****” in public anymore.
+However, other terms are used pejoratively instead.
+One can say things like “cut taxes,” “forced segregation,” “welfare,” “thugs,” “looters,” and terms like that to “say it without saying it.”
+I’ll let Lee Atwater (deceased former American political consultant and strategist to the Republican Party, an advisor to U.S. Presidents Ronald Reagan and George H. W. Bush, and ex-chairman of the Republican National Committee) explain.

 You start out in 1954 by saying, “…,…,….”
 By 1968, you can’t say “…” — that hurts you.
 Backfires.
 So you say stuff like forced busing, states’ rights and all that stuff.
 You’re getting so abstract now [that] you’re talking about cutting taxes, and all these things you’re talking about are totally economic things and a byproduct of them is [that] blacks get hurt worse than whites.
 And subconsciously maybe that is part of it.
 I’m not saying that.
 But I’m saying that if it is getting that abstract, and that coded, that we are doing away with the racial problem one way or the other.
 You follow me — because obviously sitting around saying, “We want to cut this,” is much more abstract than even the busing thing, and a hell of a lot more abstract than “…, ….”

-Notes on the Nuances of Dog-Whistle Politics and the Complexity of Language
+Notes on the Nuances of Dog-Whistle Politics and the Complex Nature of Language

-Before I offer the list there are a few vital things to note regarding the complexity of dog-whistle politics:
+Before I offer the list there are a few vital things to note regarding the complicated issue of dog-whistle politics: